Trucak/UniCodeAdvisor/README.md

 ## Disclaimer

-UniCode Advisor is designed for informational purposes only.
+UniCodeAdvisor is designed for informational purposes only.
 The information provided may not be exhaustive or up-to-date.
 Users are encouraged to verify details with official sources.